-Esthetically, dental implants can look like your natural teeth.
-Dental implants are particularly good option if the teeth adjacent to the gap are in good condition and are healthy and strong.
-They are the best option to replace a missing tooth.
+Esthetically, dental implants look like your natural teeth.
+They are a particularly good option if the teeth adjacent to the gap are in good condition.
+Dental implants are the best option to replace missing teeth.

-With an alternative treatment such as a dental bridge, these teeth would need to be cut down and shaped and subsequently crowned to support the bridge.
-Additionally, a dental bridge does nothing to and in time as the jawbone resorts and unsightly gap may develop underneath the replacement tooth or pontic on a bridge.
+With an alternative treatment such as a dental bridge, the adjacent teeth must be cut down, shaped and crowned to support the bridge.
+An unsightly gap may develop underneath the replacement tooth.

 Your wisdom teeth, also referred to as third molars, are the teeth in the very back of your mouth.
-They are the last to erupt, often emerging anywhere in your late teens to early twenties.
-For many, these teeth present a problem.
+They are the last to erupt, often emerging in your late teens to early twenties.
+For many people, these teeth present a problem and must be removed.

-There are a number of possible causes of facial trauma such as motor vehicle accidents, accidental falls, sports injuries, interpersonal violence, and work-related injuries.
-Facial injuries can range from injuries of teeth to extremely severe injuries of the skin and bones of the face.
+There are a number of possible causes of facial trauma.
+This includes motor vehicle accidents, accidental falls, sports injuries, interpersonal violence, and work-related injuries.
+Facial injuries can range from injuries to teeth to extremely severe injuries of the skin and bones of the face.
 Typically, facial injuries are classified as either soft tissue injuries (skin and gums), bone injuries (fractures), or injuries to special regions (such as the eyes, facial nerves or the salivary glands).

-Whenever you have a serious medical procedure done that is invasive in nature, you receive some kind of anesthesia before it begins.
-If you have ever had any dental work done, you have most likely already experienced local anesthesia.
-Local anesthesia is the substance that numbs your lips and your gums.
-While this level of anesthesia might be appropriate for limited procedures, more invasive treatment requires a deeper level of anesthetic to ensure you are comfortable.
-There are different kinds of anesthesia that are used depending upon the procedure in question.
-In all cases, anesthesia is administered by Dr. Atkins and his anesthesia team.
+Whenever you have a medical procedure done that is invasive in nature, prior to surgery you will likely receive some type of anesthesia.
+If you have had dental work done, you have most likely already experienced local anesthesia.
+Local anesthesia is the procedure that numbs your lips and gums.
+More invasive treatment generally requires a deeper level of anesthesia to ensure you are comfortable.
+There are different kinds of anesthesia that are available, depending upon the procedure.

 Multiple tooth implants can be used to support quite large bridges.
 Where multiple teeth are missing in the same location, two or more dental implants can be used to support a bridge, making it an economical long-term solution for replacing multiple missing teeth.